FreeLCS FAQ

 What formats are supported ?

-Can I restrict avconv / FFmpeg to use only patent free formats
+Can I restrict FFmpeg to use only patent free formats

 How many audio streams in a file are supported ?